Graham Linehan: Life and career

+Graham Linehan with the writer Jon Ronson at TAM London 2010.
+Their friendship ended after Ronson did not endorse Linehan's position on trans rights.

 Linehan wrote for the satirical series Brass Eye (1997), Blue Jam (1997–1999) and Jam (2000).
 With the actor Dylan Moran, he created the sitcom Black Books (2000–2004).
 Linehan wrote and directed the 2006 Channel 4 sitcom The IT Crowd, in which he sought to move away from the British trend towards mockumentary comedies.
 Unlike many series of the time, it was recorded before a studio audience.
 In November 2008, he was awarded an International Emmy for The IT Crowd.
 In 2013, he wrote and directed the sitcom The Walshes.
 He co-wrote the first series of the BBC sitcom Motherland and directed its pilot episode.
 In 2014, Linehan won his fifth BAFTA, for Best Writer, Comedy, for his work on The IT Crowd.
 He was also nominated for Count Arthur Strong.

 In 2018, Linehan and Mathews announced plans for a Father Ted musical.
 Linehan said it would finish the series as they had planned it before the death of the lead actor, Dermot Morgan.
 The musical was cancelled by producers following the controversy over Linehan's views on transgender rights.
 In December 2024, Linehan announced plans to move to Arizona to work on a sitcom and create a production company with the comedians Rob Schneider and Andrew Doyle.

 Linehan and Mathews made cameos in their programmes.
 They also appeared in the sitcom I'm Alan Partridge as two Irish TV producers considering Alan Partridge (Steve Coogan) for a contract.